NIURoverTeam/RoverCoreOS/README.md

 ### Learning ROS
 The best way to learn ROS is to jump into the [extensive tutorials](http://wiki.ros.org/ROS/Tutorials) on the organizations main wiki page.
 I'd recommend at least going through the beginner tutorials to get a basic understanding of how ROS works before looking into Rover 2.0's code.
 Your path after that largely depends on which part of the code you want to work on first.

+## Installing and Running Rover 2.0 OS

+### Downloading & Installing

+You can grab the source code from this repository using git.
+Make sure you clone it into your catkin workspace's `src` directory (if you setup everything according to the ROS tutorial, probably `~/catkin_ws/src`).
+Once that's done, you should be able to run `catkin_make` in the catkin catkin workspace root directory to build the neccessary code and dependencies.
+You'll likely have to install a slew of dependencies using apt-get first before you'll get a successful build.

+### Running
+You can get Rover 2.0 up and running using `roslaunch`

+First, run `roscore` in a separate terminal.
+To run the URDF visualization of the rover, run `roslaunch rover_core_os display_model.launch`.
+To start the rover itself, run `roslaunch rover_core_os start_rover.launch`.